gpstar81/GPStar-proton-pack/ATTENUATOR.md

 | Ground (Pack) | GND      |     | RX0      | to Pack TX1   |
 | +5V (Pack)    | VIN      |     | TX1      | to Pack RX1   |

-When connecting to the pack, the following wiring scheme was used with the 4-pin connector:
+When connecting to the pack, the following wiring scheme was used with the recommended 4-pin connector:

 	1 - GND (Black)
 	2 - 5V (Red)